opentensor/bittensor-subnet-template/docs/running_on_staging.md

 >> Enter password to unlock key: [YOUR_PASSWORD]
 >> Register subnet? [y/n]: y
 ```
-*Note: The local chain will have a default netuid of 1, the seconc registration will have netuid 2 and so on.*
+*Note: The local chain will have a default netuid of 1, the second registration will have netuid 2 and so on.*

 ### 10. Register Your Validator and Miner Keys
 Enroll your validator and miner on the network.